Menu

 Leave civilisation behind and head to the tiny settlement of Krossnes to enjoy a gentle swim in the warm waters of this charming geothermal pool.

-Krossneslaug is bordered by ocean and mountains, and lies just metres from the water.
-It is equipped with showers and changing rooms – a necessity as there’s not much else around.
+Krossneslaug is bordered by ocean and mountains and lies just metres from the water.
+It’s equipped with showers and changing rooms – a necessity as there’s not much else around.

-It’s worth noting that you won’t be able to visit Krossneslaug outside of the summer months, as the journey to reach it involves a gravel road.
+It’s worth noting that you won’t be able to visit Krossneslaug outside of the summer months, as the journey to reach it involves a gravel road which is closed in winter.

 4. Hellulaug natural pool